What does it take to lose weight and keep it off when you’re addicted to junk food?

 Often food addicts are not fat, at least for the first few years of their addiction.

-A lot of people don’t really know that they are food addicts because they assume you have to be really overweight to be a food addict.
+A lot of people don’t know that they are food addicts because they assume you have to be extremely obese to be a food addict.

 Many food addicts are not fat to start with

-A lot of food addicts do become fat or even morbidly obese after damaging their metabolism with many failed diet attempts.
-Inevitably the weight starts to accumulate, at least it did for me when I hit the age of 48.
+A lot of food addicts do become overweight or even morbidly obese after damaging their metabolism with many failed diet attempts.
+Inevitably the weight begins to accumulate, at least it did for me when I hit the age of 48.

 I gained 40 pounds in a few months after I couldn’t stick with a raw foods diet and had trouble taking it off.